Flagship Research

 Revenue Effort Index

-The revenue effort index compares actual tax collection against the level predicted by structural factors (GDP per capita, agricultural share, trade openness).
-Bangladesh's effort index of 1.024 means it collects more than predicted by its structural characteristics.
-Despite collecting above its structural prediction, the absolute level remains low.
+The stochastic frontier revenue effort index compares actual tax collection against the level predicted by structural factors (GDP per capita, agricultural share, trade openness).
+Bangladesh's effort index of 1.024 means it collects marginally more than predicted by its structural characteristics.
+Despite collecting above its structural prediction, the absolute level remains far below regional peers.
+(Source: BDPolicyLab stochastic frontier estimation.)

 Fiscal Multiplier

-The estimated fiscal multiplier for Bangladesh is 0.49, meaning that a 1 percentage point increase in government spending as a share of GDP is associated with a 0.49 percentage point change in GDP growth.
-This is above the South Asian average of 0.4, suggesting that fiscal expansion has above-average growth impact.
+The estimated fiscal multiplier for Bangladesh is 0.49: a 1 percentage point increase in government spending as a share of GDP is associated with a 0.49 percentage point change in GDP growth.
+This is above the South Asian average of 0.4, suggesting fiscal expansion has above-average growth impact, making quality public investment particularly valuable.
+(Source: BDPolicyLab VAR estimation.)

 Structural Balance Assessment

-The structural fiscal balance, adjusted for cyclical effects using HP-filtered potential GDP, stands at -2.35% of GDP (2024).
+The structural balance (adjusted for cyclical effects via HP-filtered potential GDP) stands at -2.35% of GDP (2024).
 The 5-year average structural balance is -4.09%.
-The structural deficit is narrower than headline, indicating some cyclical deterioration in the current year.
+The structural deficit is narrower than the headline figure, indicating some cyclical deterioration in the current year that will partially self-correct.
+(Source: BDPolicyLab.)

 Policy Implications